 principal ﬂute positions with the National Center of the Performing Arts Orchestra in Beijing and the Hyogo Performing Arts Center Orchestra in Japan.
 She is currently co-director of Inverted Space, the University of Washington modern music ensemble, and Community Outreach Coordinator for Philharmonia Northwest.

 Ruth Mar, harp

 Harpist Ruth Mar has performed as a soloist in the US, Canada, and Israel, including concerto appearances alongside the Rainier Symphony and University of Washington Symphony.
 She is a 2012 recipient of an Artist Trust GAP award and has served on the music faculty as harp instructor at Western Washington University in Bellingham, WA.
-She is currently the Artistic Director of Parnassus Project, an innovative chamber music collective in the greater Seattle area.
+She is currently the co-founder and Associate Artistic Director of Parnassus Project, an innovative chamber music collective in the greater Seattle area.
 An active freelance musician, she regularly performs with ensembles such as Seattle Symphony, Pacific Northwest Ballet, Spokane Symphony, Seattle University choirs, Rainier Symphony, and Thalia Symphony.
 She also maintains a private teaching studio in Kirkland.
 Ruth completed her Master of Music at the University of Washington with Heidi Lehwalder and her Bachelor of Music at The Glenn Gould School of the Royal Conservatory of Music in Toronto with Judy Loman.
 Her other major musical influences include Alison Austin (harp) and Willard Schultz (piano).
 Ruth’s extra-musical interests include dabbling in graphic design, serving at her church, searching for good coffee, and spending time with family and friends.